 SARS can pay refunds as quickly as one day later, but there have been increased delays in paying returns in the last couple of years.
-If you have submitted a return but haven’t heard anything at all from SARS within a few weeks, contact their call centre to find out why.
+If you have submitted a return but haven’t heard anything at all from SARS within a few weeks, contact their Contact Centre on 0800 00 7277 to find out why.

 When you fill out your tax return, you provide all the information relating to your income and expenditure over the tax year to SARS.
 If they are in some way dissatisfied, they can request an audit, which means that you are required to provide them with all original documents that prove the numbers you have quoted.